Signs Your Cat or Dog is in Pain in Canton, MI

 Dogs and cats can’t tell us when they are hurting, and will naturally try to hide any signs of pain whenever possible.
 Our goal is to help pet parents be more observant and able to recognize pain in their companions, because pain can be not only debilitating, but indicative of a more serious problem.
-Since September is Pet Pain Awareness Month, we’d like to remind you about the most common signs of pain in pets so you can help yours live a more comfortable life.
+Since September is Pet Pain Awareness Month, we’d like to remind you about the most common signs of pain in dogs and cats so you can help yours live a more comfortable life.

-The Most Common Signs of Pain
+The Most Common Signs of a Cat or Dog in Pain

 - Decreased activity (not playing or socializing as often as they usually do)